guptanikhil939/hire-n-pay/README.md

 # HireNPay
-Web Application designed for HireNPay.
 HireNPay offers an individual to hire professional to help in daily chores like Electrician, Plumber, Car Mechanic etc. at the door step.